tw93/Pake/bin/README_EN.md

 #### [show-system-tray]

-Display the notification tray, not display it by default.
+Display the notification tray, not display it by default, entering the following command will display.

 ```shell
 --show-system-tray <value>